 Studies have shown a negative impact on sperm health with alcohol consumption, but this seems to be one to limit, not outright avoid (unless you avoid it for other personal or health reasons of course!).
 That is because a systematic review and meta-analysis of 75 studies on the topic concluded that semen quality did not seem to be made worse by occasional alcohol intake, whereas both sperm volume and morphology were negatively affected by daily consumption.

 Research shows that aspartame, the sweetener used in most diet sodas, is linked with lower sperm count and can contribute to sperm DNA damage.

 What if it’s hard to get all these nutrients in?

 We get it, life is busy, food and soil is depleted of nutrients, and there’s a whole lot of other things to think about as you’re planning for a baby.
 Solution?
 Supplementation!
-As you can see, many of the vitamins and minerals in our Prenatal Multi are recommended for sperm health and our Prenatal Multi is great for guys, too.
-We dig deep on this topic in another blog post - check it out!
+Our Men's Multi was developed specifically to contain the vitamins, minerals, and antioxidants needed optimal for sperm health.

 trusted education is needed.